bdauer/siteretriever/README.md

 * `apimaker.py` contains functions for programmatically creating an api using API Gateway, adding resources and methods, and linking a lambda.

 * `awssiteretriever.py` contains a lambda handler.
 It's going to be invoked asynchronously for each of the submitted sites.
-It will build the site dictionaries and save them, most likely to memcache via ElastiCache.
+It will build the site dictionaries and save them, ~~most likely to memcache via ElastiCache~~ to a dynamoDB table.

 * `helpers.py` contains shared methods.
 Currently the only method is a pickler for saving response data I'll need later.
 Eventually I should probably save to s3 buckets instead, or even better, if logs are being created, retrieve the information from there.